sphinx-doc/sphinx/doc/usage/restructuredtext/roles.rst

 Cross-referencing arbitrary locations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. versionchanged:: 4.4.1

+   Added the :confval:`link_inline_targets` config option, allowing optional cross-referencing of inline targets without an explicit title.

 .. rst:role:: ref

    To support cross-referencing to arbitrary locations in any document, the standard reST labels are used.
 For this to work label names must be unique throughout the entire documentation.
-There are two ways in which you can refer to labels:
+How you refer to a label depends on where the label occurs:

    * If you place a label directly before a section title, you can reference to it with ``:ref:`label-name```.
 For example::